ocrmypdf/OCRmyPDF/docs/installation.rst

         ocrmypdf \
         python3-pip

-There are a few dependency changes between ocrmypdf 6.1.2 and 7.x.
+There are a few system dependency changes since ocrmypdf 6.1.2.
 Let's get these, too.

 .. code-block:: bash

     sudo apt-get install \
-        libexempi3 \
+        libxml2 \
         pngquant

 Then install the most recent ocrmypdf for the local user and set the user's ``PATH`` to check for the user's Python packages.